evil-cry/cyber-analytics-ml/iot_classification/README.md

 ### Setup
 1. Install all the libraries specified in [requirements.txt](iot_classification/docs/requirements.txt)
-2. If needed add the iot_data corpus folder to 'iot_classification/corpus/'
+2. If needed, unzip the iot_data corpus archive in 'iot_classification/corpus/' (press unzip here).
+The final path should be 'iot_classification/corpus/iot_data/iot_data/(folders)'
 3. The script will create a Random Forest using the best hyperparameters and display the accuracy report .
 4. To see all the graphs, go to 'iot_classification/graphs/'
 4. To run the project ensure you are in the root directory (the directory containing the iot_classification folder) and run the following in the terminal: